Cookies help us deliver our services.

 The enormous Basilica di Santa Maria Gloriosa dei Frari is one of the grandest churches in the city.

-Though deceptively plain from the outside the interior is exquisite, adorned with hugely important masterpieces by the likes of Bellini, Donatello and Titian.
+Though deceptively plain from the outside the interior is exquisite, adorned with hugely important masterpieces by artists such as Bellini, Donatello and Titian.
 Titian is buried in a tomb within the church.

 Just around the corner from the Basilica dei Frari is the lavish Scuola Grande di San Rocco.
 The headquarters of an ancient Christian confraternity, the Scuola Grande di San Rocco was built over several decades in the 15th century.